mkeresty/w3og/readme.md

 ### Installation

-Once Ganache and Truffle are installed, you can pull this repo
+Once Ganache and Truffle are installed

 1. Navigate to where you want the repo to go
 2. Clone the repo